 When your spouse files a Petition for Divorce from you, your spouse is basically notifying the Court that he/she wants a divorce from you.
-The petition spells out who the parties are, where process should be served, the date of marriage, the date of separation, the grounds for the divorce, the children of the marriage (if any), and how the community property and separate property should be awarded in the divorce.
+The petition spells out who the parties are, where process should be served, the date of marriage, the date of separation, the grounds for the divorce, the names of the children of the marriage (if any), and how the community property and separate property should be awarded in the divorce.
 A counterpetition is simply a counterclaim against the person who filed a petition against you.
 In a divorce, you file a counterpetition to let the Court know that you also want a divorce from your spouse.

 You can list any and all additional issues in your counterpetition for divorce that you believe the Court should be aware of.
 For example, you could allege an additional ground for divorce such as adultery if you want to pursue adultery as a reason you should be granted a divorce on top of the usual ground of insupportability.

 As a practical matter, one of the main reasons to file a Counterpetition for Divorce is to eliminate the possibility that your spouse could suddenly change his/her mind before the divorce is finalized and dismiss the divorce case unilaterally.
 Under Texas law, when you sue someone for anything (including a divorce), you have an absolute right to unilaterally dismiss the petition.
 This is called a nonsuit.
 The case simply goes away because the Petitioner changed his/her mind about seeking the divorce.

 However, if the Respondent has filed a Counterpetition for Divorce, the Petitioner cannot unilaterally dismiss the divorce.
 Suppose a wife files a Petition for Divorce and later changes her mind about going through with the divorce.
 If no counterpetition has been filed, then the wife can file a Notice of Nonsuit and the divorce case quickly goes away without a hearing.